Open-EO/openeo-python-client/docs/data_access.rst

 .. code-block:: python

-    # process all data for the month of september in 2021
+    # Process all data for the month of september in 2021:
     sentinel2_cube = connection.load_collection(
         "SENTINEL2_L2A",
         spatial_extent={"west": 5.14, "south": 51.17, "east": 5.17, "north": 51.19},